yazaabed/react-tabs/README.md

 ## Authors

 * **Yazan Aabed**
-* See also the list of [contributors](https://github.com/YazanAabeed/react-tabs/graphs/contributors) who participated in this project.
+* See also the list of [contributors](https://github.com/yazaabed/react-tabs/graphs/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-* This component to learn more about react
 * I will add a unit tests for it ASAP